RichardRed0x/politeia-digest/issue-017.md

 Latest voting figures: 9,103 Yes votes, 2,814 No votes (76.4% Yes) - voter participation of 28.8%, support from 22% of tickets.

 This proposal seeks to continue retaining Ditto's services for $25k/month in DCR.
-It presents a recap of the last 6 months and lays out a 5 point plan for the next 6 months: 1) Build out and refine positioning, messaging, and talking points, 2) Conduct media outreach to support the efforts and developments of the Decred project, 3) Coordinate events and schedule on-site interviews for Decred spokespeople, 4) Develop a repository of educational materials and third-party content, 5) Educate and empower the community to advocate for Decred.
+It presents a recap of the last 6 months and lays out a 5 point plan for the next 6 months:

+1. Build out and refine positioning, messaging, and talking points
+2. Conduct media outreach to support the efforts and developments of the Decred project
+3. Coordinate events and schedule on-site interviews for Decred spokespeople
+4. Develop a repository of educational materials and third-party content
+5. Educate and empower the community to advocate for Decred

 Comments are generally supportive of Ditto's efforts, and appreciative of how Ditto staff have conducted themselves and reported to the community.
 One top [comment](https://proposals.decred.org/proposals/52ea110ea061c72d3b31ed2f5635720b212ce5e3eaddf868d60f53a3d18b8c04/comments/1) asks about how Ditto's performance should be measured, and what the claim of increasing Decred's awareness and visibility is based on, with @lizbagot replying to say that it is based on anecdotal evidence, and offering suggestions for useful metrics going forward.
 Another top comment criticizes Ditto's approach as being too US-centric, and asks what can be done to improve Decred's profile in non-English-speaking countries.